 The founder of Shodokan Aikido, Tomiki Kenji was a first generation student of Morihei Ueshiba (founder of Aikido) and of Jigaro Kano (founder of Judo).

 Tomiki Shihan made use of teaching methods devised by Jigaro Kano to transmit Aikido.
-It's important to note that Morihei Ueshiba (the founder of Aikido) was a teacher of Daitō-ryū Aiki-jūjutsu at the time of teaching his first generation of students.
+Morihei Ueshiba (the founder of Aikido) was a teacher of Daitō-ryū Aiki-jūjutsu at the time of teaching his first generation of students.
 It's no surprise then that the Aikido of Kenji Tomiki bears a closer relationship to Daitō-ryū Aiki-jūjutsu than to the more modern Aikikai Aikido which came later.
-The Aikido of Kenji Tomiki, aslo known as "Shodokan Aikido" is sometimes referred to as "Sport Aikido" due to the importance of competitive randori practice in the curriculum.
+The Aikido of Kenji Tomiki, also known as "Shodokan Aikido" is sometimes referred to as "Sport Aikido" due to the importance of competitive randori practice in the curriculum.
 Outside of Japan, Tomiki Aikido has gained much popularity in the USA, Russia and the UK.
 There is a keen and growing interest in this martial art and sport in many other countries including Ireland, with European Open and World Championships held every two years.

 April 1958, Waseda University, Japan